International Travel Frequently Asked Questions

 - non-credit Brown Fellow enrichment projects

-3. What will happen if I do not file the Provost forms before departure?
+3. What will happen if I do not complete the Travel Registry process before departure?

 Most importantly, it is university policy for all travelers to file international travel forms.
 Additionally, if an emergency situation were to arise, the traveler may not be covered by worker’s compensation or the university’s liability insurance, and they will not have international travel insurance.
 Lastly, the traveler will not receive Provost approval and may not be reimbursed for expenses.

-4. Why do I need to file international travel forms?
+4. Why do I need to enter travel in the Travel Registry?

 The Provost International Travel Forms are critical to the University’s risk management program and will allow the University to communicate with faculty, staff, and students in the event of an emergency.

-5. Do I need to file international travel forms if I'm on sabbatical?
+5. Do I need to enter travel in the Travel Registry if I'm on sabbatical?

 Yes.
 Employees on sabbatical are still employees of UofL, and work done during a sabbatical is university-affiliated.
 The OSAIT is still responsible for their health and safety while traveling.

 6. I am a faculty/staff member.
-Once I have filled out the paperwork, what do I do with it?
+Once I have entered my travel in the Travel Registry, what are the next steps?

 Once the forms have been signed by the traveler’s Department Chair and Dean (or comparable supervisors), the traveler and/or their department contact will attach the paperwork to a Travel Authorization in the T&E module on PeopleSoft.
 This step is obligatory, so that the Controller’s Office can keep track of who is approved to travel and is eligible for reimbursement.
 Contact the Controller’s Office with questions.